binhdocao/AggieProfs/README.md

 # AggieProfs

-AggieProfs is a web application similar to "Rate My Professor," specifically designed for [Your University Name].
-It allows students to search for professors, view ratings and reviews, and submit their own feedback.
+AggieProfs is a React-based web application inspired by "Rate My Professor," specifically designed for [Your University Name].
+It enables students to search for professors, view ratings and reviews, and submit their own feedback, all within a modern, single-page application interface.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:
+Before you begin, ensure you have the following installed:

 - Node.js
 - npm (Node Package Manager)